Abstract

 Ultimately, the Guru–Śiṣya tradition reveals a model of education in which learning is inseparable from transformation.
 Knowledge is cultivated rather than accumulated; realization is valued above information; and music serves as a means of liberation rather than entertainment.

-profoundly relevant in the contemporary world.
+embodiment, and human flourishing in the contemporary world.

 References